ethanmoyer/Bioinformatics/README.md

 ### Lecture 4 - proteinSequencing.py

-Given a spectrum of peptide weights, the function reconstructs the unknown protein, assuming a perfect spectrum.
+Given a spectrum of peptide weights, the script reconstructs the unknown protein, assuming a perfect spectrum

+### Lecture 5 - localAlignment.py

+Given two sequences, the script returns the most optimal alignment of them using a custom scoring matrix.

+### Lecture 6 - constructSyntenyBlocks.py

+Given two sequences, the script identifies synteny blocks of k-mers and returns their coordinates with respect to the k-mer list.

+### Lecture 7 - neighborjoining.py

+Given a distance matrix, the script applies the neighbor joining algorithm to construct an accurate biological tree.